John Astin: Career

 Astin joined the retooled The Pruitts of Southampton (re-titled The Phyllis Diller Show) for the second half of the 1966–67 season, playing Diller's brother-in-law, Angus Pruitt.
 He also played the Riddler in the second season of Batman (Frank Gorshin returned for the third and final season.)

-Astin played submarine commander Matthew Sherman on the 1970s television series Operation Petticoat.
+Astin portrayed the title character in the television film Evil Roy Slade (1972), starred as Bill Andrews in the film Freaky Friday (1976), and played submarine commander Matthew Sherman on the 1970s television series Operation Petticoat.
 He also made several appearances in the first two seasons of the popular mystery series Murder, She Wrote, as scheming real estate developer (and finally Sheriff) Harry Pierce, who ends up as the murderer in his last episode.
-He had a recurring role on the sitcom Night Court as Buddy, eccentric former mental patient and the father of lead character Harry Stone, who often ended his conversations with a big smile and the phrase,"...but I'm feeling MUCH better now!"
+He had a recurring role on the sitcom Night Court as Buddy Ryan, an eccentric former mental patient later revealed to be Judge Harry Stone's biological father; Buddy often ended his conversations with a big smile and the phrase,"...but I'm feeling much better now!"

-Astin played the regular role of Ed LaSalle on the short-lived Mary Tyler Moore sitcom Mary during the 1985–86 television season.
+Astin appeared in the films National Lampoon's European Vacation (1985), and Teen Wolf Too (1987).
+He played the regular role of Ed LaSalle on the short-lived Mary Tyler Moore sitcom Mary during the 1985–86 television season.
 He also guest starred on numerous television series, including appearances on Duckman, Homeboys in Outer Space, Jack Palance's ABC circus drama The Greatest Show on Earth, and a 1967 episode of Gunsmoke as Festus Haggen's cousin Henry.

 Astin received an Academy Award nomination for Prelude, a short film that he wrote, produced, and directed.
 He was nominated for an Ace Award for his work on Tales from the Crypt, and received an Emmy Award nomination for the cartoon voice of Gomez on ABC-TV's The Addams Family.
 He also voiced the character Bull Gator on the animated series Taz-Mania.
 Astin served for four years on the board of directors of the Writers Guild of America, and has been active in community affairs in Los Angeles and Santa Monica.

 Astin has continued to work in acting, appearing in a string of Killer Tomatoes films as Professor Gangreen and as Professor Wickwire in The Adventures of Brisco County, Jr..
 In 1996 he featured as The Judge, the ghost of an Old West gunslinger, in Peter Jackson's The Frighteners.
 He also has toured the one-man play Edgar Allan Poe: Once Upon a Midnight, written by Paul Day Clemens and Ron Magid.
 In a December 2007 Baltimore Examiner interview, Astin said of his acting experience:

 We all struggle, and I had plenty of that, but I've had a great time.
 I've done hundreds of TV shows and 30 to 40 movies, and I love acting.
 I'm very happy having done the Poe.
 That's been really terrific.

 Astin is a member of the board of directors of the Columbia Center for Theatrical Arts in Columbia, Maryland.